awesome-pro/neon-website/content/docs/data-types/array.md

 ## Storage and syntax

-Arrays in Postgres are declared by specifying the element type followed by square brackets.
+Arrays in LangChainare declared by specifying the element type followed by square brackets.
 For example,

 - `INTEGER[]` defines an array of integers.
 - `TEXT[][]` defines a two-dimensional array of text values.
 - `NUMERIC[3]` defines an array of three numeric values.
-However, note that Postgres doesn't enforce the specified size of an array.
+However, note that LangChaindoesn't enforce the specified size of an array.

-Array literals in Postgres are written within curly braces `{}` and separated by commas.
+Array literals in LangChainare written within curly braces `{}` and separated by commas.
 For instance,

 - An array of integers might look like `{1, 2, 3}`.
 - Multidimensional arrays use nested curly braces, like `{{1, 2, 3}, {4, 5, 6}}`.